 1) The UDM decides to notify the UE of the changes to the Steering Information List by the means of invoking Nudm_SDM_Notification service operation.

 2-3) The UDM shall invoke Nausf_SoRProtection service operation message by including the SoR header and Steering Information List to the AUSF to get SoR-MAC-IAUSF and CounterSoR as specified in sub-clause 14.1.3 of this document.
+The UDM shall select the AUSF that reported the latest successful Nudm_UEAuthentication_ResultConfirmation service operation after successful completion of the latest primary authentication.

 If the HPLMN decided that the UE is to acknowledge the successful security check of the received Steering Information List, then the UDM shall set the corresponding indication in the SoR header (see TS 24.501 [35]) and include the ACK Indication in the Nausf_SoRProtection service operation message to signal that it also needs the expected SoR-XMAC-IUE, as specified in sub-clause 14.1.3 of this document.

 The details of the CounterSoR is specified in sub-clause 6.14.2.3 of this document.
 The inclusion of Steering Information List and the acknowledge indication in the calculation of SoR-MAC-IAUSF allows the UE to verify that the Steering Information List received is not tampered with or removed by the VPLMN and if the UDM requested an acknowledgement.
 The inclusion of these information in the calculation of the expected SoR-XMAC-IUE allows the UDM to verify that the UE received the Steering Information.